Dr Thi H. Nguyen-Phuoc, ND, PT, LAC

 - Bachelor of Arts in Psychology & Plan II Honors Program, University of Texas @ Austin, May 1999.

-Over 15 years of practice as a Physical Therapist, I have a few philosophical leanings to live by that have never failed me.
+Nearly 20 years of clinical practice, I have a few philosophical leanings to live by that have never failed me.

 I love problem solving, so I thrive on complex + complicated cases, situations where solutions are elusive.
 Because of my clinical training and personal healing journey, I often see what others miss.
-My clinical interests are autoimmune disorders especially lupus, anxiety, depression, insomnia, stress reduction, and gut health.
+My clinical interests are chronic musculoskeletal pain + injuries that don't seem to heal, autoimmune disorders especially lupus, anxiety, depression, insomnia, stress reduction, and gut health.
 I've had great successes with treating migraine headaches, with most of my patients reporting at least 50% improvement by session #6 or #8, sometimes complete resolution of their migraines after working with me.
 Because of my sensitivity to energy, I love working with children and supporting mothers during peri- and post-natal health as well as treating fertility + infertility.

 My Medicine Bag